September 06, 2018

-The symptoms of AD-HIES may vary greatly from case to case.
+The symptoms of AD-HIES may vary greatly from person to person.
 AD-HIES affects the immune system as well as the development of the skeleton, connective tissue, and teeth.
 Symptoms may become apparent at birth, during infancy, or during early childhood.
 In some cases, symptoms may not become apparent until adulthood, and it is not uncommon that the diagnosis is made late.

 AD-HIES is a rare primary immunodeficiency disorder, one of a group of disorders characterized by irregularities in the cell development and/or cell maturation process of the immune system.
 The immune system is divided into several components, the combined actions of which are responsible for defending against different infectious agents (i.e., invading microscopic life-forms [microorganisms]).
 The T cell system (cell-mediated immune response) contributes to fighting several viruses, some bacteria and yeast and fungi.
 The B cell system (humoral immune response) fights infection caused by other viruses and bacteria.
 It does so by secreting immune factors called antibodies (also known as immunoglobulins) into the fluid portion of the blood (serum) and body secretions (e.g., saliva).
 There are five classes of immunoglobulins (Ig) known as IgA, IgD, IgE, IgG, and IgM.
 Antibodies can directly kill microorganisms or coat them so they are more easily destroyed by white blood cells.
 (The white blood cells [leukocytes] are part of the body’s system of defenses, playing an essential role in protecting against infection as well as fighting infection once it occurs.)
 In addition, antibodies are produced following vaccination, contributing to protection from infectious diseases like polio, measles, and tetanus.

 Many individuals with AD-HIES have abnormally high levels of immunoglobulin IgE in the fluid portion of the blood (thus the term hyper IgE).
-Affected individuals often somewhat elevated numbers of certain white blood cells known as eosinophils in the body (eosinophilia).
+Affected individuals often have somewhat elevated numbers of certain white blood cells known as eosinophils in the body (eosinophilia).
 The exact reasons for the susceptibility to infection are not understood but a decreased production of the defense proteins interferon gamma and interleukin-17 plays a role.
+These proteins are important for the attraction and activation of white blood cells to sites of infection.
 Individuals with AD-HIES are susceptible to recurrent episodes of certain bacterial infections that may affect the skin and lungs.

 The first symptom of AD-HIES may be a dry, red flaky skin rash (eczema) that develops at birth or early during infancy.
 Itchiness (pruritis) may also occur.
 In addition, infants are particularly susceptible to bacterial infection, especially staphylococcal infections.
 Such infections may cause boils and pus-filled holes (abscesses) to form on the skin.
-These abscesses are referred to as “cold” abscesses because they lack the normal surrounding warmth and redness.
+These abscesses are referred to as “cold” abscesses because they lack the surrounding warmth and redness one would expect to accompany such an infection.
+This can be understood from the fact that few white blood cells are attracted to the site of infection.
 Abscesses may also be found on the bone behind the ear (mastoid), joints, gums, air passages in the lungs (bronchi), and in the lungs themselves.
 Affected infants may also have a persistent cough, infection of the sinuses (sinusitis), and recurrent middle ear infections (otitis media).

 Affected individuals may also be unusually susceptible to opportunistic infections.
 The term opportunistic infection refers either to infections caused by microorganisms that usually do not cause disease in individuals with fully functioning immune systems or to widespread (systemic) overwhelming disease by microorganisms that typically cause only localized, mild infections.
-The most common opportunistic infection associated with AD-HIES is a yeast infection known as mucocutaneous candidiasis, which can affect the mucous membranes of the mouth (oral thrush) or the nail beds (onychomycosis).
+The most common opportunistic infection associated with AD-HIES is an infection caused by the yeast Candida.
+This is known as mucocutaneous candidiasis, which can affect the mucous membranes of the mouth (oral thrush) or the nail beds (onychomycosis).
 Mucocutaneous candidiasis can also affect the skin, scalp, and vagina.

 Individuals with AD-HIES have characteristic facial features including a broad nasal bridge, deep-set eyes, prominent forehead, and irregularly proportioned cheeks and jaws, and generalized hardening (coarsening) of the skin.
 Rare facial abnormalities include premature closure of the fibrous joints (cranial sutures) between certain bones of the skull (craniosynostosis), underdevelopment of one side of the bones in the middle (thoracic) portion of the spinal column (hemivertebrae), and a highly arched palate.
 Another finding in individuals with AD-HIES is the failure to shed primary (baby) teeth, which, consequently, delays the eruption of permanent teeth or leads to double rows of teeth.